Saturn ducks behind the moon

-(CNN) -- The ringed planet will skirt behind the quarter moon Wednesday evening in a display specially tailored for much of North America.
+(CNN) -- The ringed planet vanished behind the quarter moon in a display specially tailored for much of North America.

-Saturn has disappeared behind the moon many times in recent months, but for viewers in the Eastern United States, none of the spectacles will compare with this one after sunset.
+Saturn has disappeared behind the moon numerous times in recent months, but for viewers in the Eastern United States, none of the spectacles compared with this evening affair.

 Observing pitfalls in the region marred most of the earlier planetary eclipses, or occultations.
 The moon was too bright.
 The hour was too late.
 It happened during daylight hours.

-But the viewing conditions should prove ideal on February 20, barring local troubles with the weather.
+But the viewing conditions were ideal on Wednesday.
 Saturn is almost at its brightest magnitude for the year.
-The moon will have just completed its quarter phase, not too bright for pleasing astronomical viewing.
+The moon just completed its quarter phase, not too bright for pleasant astronomical viewing.

-For most European sky watchers, Saturn and the moon will have already dipped below the western horizon when the event takes place.
+For most European sky watchers, Saturn and the moon already dipped below the western horizon when the event took place.

-But the prime place to view the disappearing act will be the Eastern United States, Eastern Canada and parts of the Caribbean, where it will occur after sunset.
+The prime place to view the disappearing act was the Eastern United States, Eastern Canada and parts of the Caribbean, where it occurred after sunset.

-After vanishing behind the darkened portion of the moon, Saturn will reappear on the other side about an hour or so later, depending on location.
+After vanishing behind the darkened portion of the half-full moon, Saturn reappeared on the other side about an hour or so later.

-A bonus treat for discerning sky watchers, particularly with binoculars, will be the Pleiades and Hyades star clusters, flanking the moon-Saturn pair.
+A bonus treat for discerning sky watchers, particularly with binoculars, was the Pleiades and Hyades star clusters, flanking the moon-Saturn pair.

 On Saturday, The moon will perform an encore performance, but with a different partner.
-This time, Jupiter will duck behind the lunar disk in the predawn hours over Europe.
+This time, Jupiter will skirt behind the lunar disk in the predawn hours over Europe.

 SPACE TOP STORIES: